kamranahmedse/kamranahmedse.github.io/blog/_posts/2015-01-20-timezone-aware-application.md

 - On the client side, convert this `UTC` time to user's local timezone using Javascript.

 #Timezones and PHP
 PHP's `DateTime` is supported in `>=5.2` versions and is really powerful.
-Below is how to convert from the given timezone to `UTC`.
 Below, I show some examples of how to convert from one timezone to another.
 I am going to take my current timezone into account which is `Asia/Karachi` and is `GMT+5`.

 <pre><code class="php">
 // Convert from some Timezone to UTC